AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 * Authors(s)
    * List the authors of the source.
 * Title
-   * The title of the source (required)
+   * The title of the source (required).
 * Publication
-   * The name of the publication, journal, website, etc.
+   * The name of the publication, journal, website, etc. **DO NOT** enter a URL here.
+It will look ugly and the user can't click on it.
 * Date
-   * Publication date, but it's just a string.
-Use a date format that isn't confusing.
+   * Publication date, but the input field is a string.
+Use a date format that isn't confusing (e.g., June 2021).
 * Url
-   * Link to the publication, if it is available online.
+   * Link to the publication, if it is available online. **DO NOT** link to an external file store (e.g., Dropbox).

 If you have more than one source, click the **Add source** button again.

 To delete a source, click on the trash can icon.

+.. _detailsCategory:

 Category and subcategory
 ------------------------